-1 in 3 New Yorkers does not have enough income and earnings to pay for basic necessities.
+1 in 3 New Yorkers don't have enough income and earnings to pay for basic necessities.
 United Way of New York City wants to change this.

 If children cannot learn to read, how can they read to learn?
 Research shows that children who do not read proficiently by the end of third grade are 74% more likely to leave school without a diploma than proficient readers.
 And in neighborhoods like the South Bronx, as many as 7 out of 10 third grade students haven’t reached this crucial milestone of reading by third grade.